Contrastive vision-language learning with paraphrasing and negation: Experimental Results

-\textbf{Synthetic Caption Generation:} To address the need for large quantities of paraphrased and negated captions, we employ a two stage LLM-based synthetic caption generation.
-First, a Phi-4 model \citep{Abdin2024-ul} generates candidate paraphrased and negated captions from original captions.
-A second model, Mistral-7B \citep{Jiang2023-vp}, provides an independent validation by assessing the quality of the generated captions.
-When a candidate fails, the validation provides an alternative.
-Using two models with distinct training and architectures is expected to reduce correlated errors.
-Prompt templates for both generation and validation are presented in Appendix A. The pipeline is implemented with the Ollama package \citep{ollama_2023} for straightforward model invocation, and the inference temperature is set to 0.1 to reduce stochastic variation during caption generation.
+\textbf{Synthetic Caption Generation:} To address the need for large quantities of paraphrased and negated captions, we employ a two-stage LLM-based synthetic caption generation pipeline.
+In the first stage, GPT 5.5 generates candidate paraphrased and negated captions from the original captions.
+In a second stage, Claude Opus 4.7 independently validates the captions by seeking to assess the quality of the generated captions.
+If a candidate caption fails validation, Claude Opus 4.7 provides a revised alternative.
+Using two independently developed models is intended to reduce correlated errors in generation and validation.
+The prompt templates for both stages are provided in Appendix \ref{apx:prompt_templates}.
+Synthetic caption generation is only applied to CCNeg, whereas the original captions with paraphrases and negations from SCPP are used directly.
+The pipeline is implemented using Azure Foundry Models for direct LLM invocation, with all model parameters kept at their default values during caption generation.

 \textbf{Training Configuration:} As detailed in the methodology section, image-caption pairs (together with their paraphrased and negated synthetic counterparts) are trained using contrastive learning.
-Training is carried out with the AdamW optimizer \citep{DBLP:journals/corr/abs-1711-05101} ($\beta_{1}=0.9$, $\beta_{2}=0.999$, Weight decay: 0.2) for 200 epochs and at a learning rate of $5 \times 10^{-5}$.
-The learning rate follows a linear warmup over 50 steps and then adopts a cosine annealing schedule \citep{loshchilov2017sgdrstochasticgradientdescent} without warm restarts.
-The number of projection layers, normalization of projections and the use of learnable projections (see Appendix B for details), are also evaluated in an ablation test, with those results reported in Appendix C. Gradients are accumulated over two steps, and gradient clipping is applied with a maximum norm threshold of 1.0.
+Training is carried out with the AdamW optimizer \citep{DBLP:journals/corr/abs-1711-05101} ($\beta_{1}=0.9$, $\beta_{2}=0.98$, Weight decay: 0.2) for 200 epochs and at a learning rate of $5 \times 10^{-5}$ with a batch size of 1024.
+The learning rate follows a linear warm-up over 400 steps and then adopts a cosine annealing schedule \citep{loshchilov2017sgdrstochasticgradientdescent} without warm restarts.
+For SCPP, which is roughly 50 times smaller than CC-Neg, the batch size is reduced to 512 with a learning rate of $1 \times 10^{-4}$ and warm-up of 100 steps, so that each epoch retains a meaningful number of optimizer updates.
+For each run, the checkpoint with the highest validation score, computed as the mean of original-caption Top-1 accuracy, paraphrased-caption Top-1 accuracy and a scaled original-over-negation accuracy, is selected for test evaluation.
+The number of projection vectors, normalization of projections, the use of learnable projections and the polarity-basis initialisation options are also evaluated in an ablation test, with those results reported in Appendix \ref{apx:ablation_studies}.